scuzzydude/asimov/asimov.md

 ## Scoot of Agency

 A **scoot of agency** (**SOA**) would work like this.
-A scoot is minted for a creative artist (with their participation) and the **scootee** hires an agent.[^21] This could be at the sole discretion of the scootee or an elective process by the scootage.
-The standard might be that the SOA receives twice the standard agent's percentage of an artist's work -- so for the example, 20%.
-This amount is highly variable, it just needs to be a greater percentage than what agents in that particular field of talent typically charge.
+A scoot is minted for a creative artist (with their participation) and the **scootee** hires an agent.[^23] This could be at the sole discretion of the scootee or an elective process by the scootage.
+An example might be that the SOA receives twice the standard agent's percentage of an artist's work -- so for the example, 20%.
+This amount is highly variable, it just needs to be a greater percentage than what agents in that field of talent typically charge.

 Income to the SOA is paid out to an agent at his standard rate, for an example 10%.
 This leaves 10% of the income held by the scoot.
 With that 10% the scootee may buy the scoot on open market, decreasing dilution which should increase the value of the scoot in terms of asimov.
 This is a function of income in the present.
 Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist) it may keep some of the 10% as a reserve.
 An actor may use the reserve to finance his own film projects, or a musician may use it to free himself from dependence on a record label, and I guess artists buy paint and canvas.